Welcome to the Dragon Quest I & II HD-2D Remake Trophy Guide & Roadmap!

 DQ II: Awarded for obtaining all the Maharaja of Medals’ prizes.

-In order to earn this, you’re going to first have to collect all 40 Mini Medals.
+In order to earn this, you’re going to first have to collect all 80 Mini Medals.
 Their locations are all listed in the Dragon Quest I & II HD-2D Remake Collectible Guide.
+Once you have all 80, go to the Isle of the Monarch of Medals and turn them all in.

 Die Hard